Hexthorpe rail accident

+History

-The usual method of working the 1+1/2 mi section of line was to pass trains from Hexthorpe Junction under a 'permissive' block ruling, not usually used on passenger lines, with additional control by two flagmen spaced between the junction box and the ticket platform.
+The usual method of working the 1+1/2 mi section of line was to pass trains from Hexthorpe Junction under a 'permissive' block ruling, however, between the 14 and 16 of September, the block working was suspended and signalling was under the control of two flagmen spaced between the junction box and the ticket platform.
 On this day two trains were in the section, the first, a Midland Railway train, stood at the platform, the second, another Midland train waiting just to its rear.
 As the first train moved off the second moved onto the platform so that tickets could be checked.

 The third train was a Liverpool to Hull express worked by a MS&LR crew and probably the crew who should have understood the working of the line better than any other.
 This train came over Hexthorpe Junction with, first the 'distant' signal and then the 'home' signal at danger.
 With speed down to a crawl the 'home' signal was lowered, the driver assumed, wrongly, that with no other fixed signals to Cherry Tree Lane his route was clear and speed gradually rose.
 In the official report it was said that the first of the flagmen gave no indication and the second gave an ambiguous signal which was seen by the fireman but not properly understood.
-The express was reported travelling between 35 and 40 mph when they rounded the curve and saw the Midland train still in the platform.
+The express was reported travelling between 15 mph when they rounded the curve and saw the Midland train still in the platform.
 The driver applied the 'simple' vacuum brake and threw the locomotive into reverse but could not stop within the short distance of less than 250 yd.
+The crash killed 25 and injured 60; many of those trapped in the wreck were jammed in by collapsed woodwork of the carriages, and had to be hacked free.